Foster Parent Information Sessions

 Family Services is committed to permanency planning and to achieving the goal of adoption for all children in foster care who have not been returned to their parent or prior custodian.
 The majority of these children are older; members of minority races; have siblings with whom they need to be placed; or have physical, mental and/or emotional disabilities.

 Adoption Services are provided to children who have special needs, who are permanently entrusted to Family Services and who are in need of a caring family of their own.

 - Adoptive parents can be married or single, own or rent an apartment or home, and have children already.

-- At least one of the adoptive parents must be twenty-five years of age and must:
+- At least one of the adoptive parents must be 25 years of age and must:

-Be willing to accept a child for his/her own sake without expecting him/her to resolve family problems or to fullfill family ambitions
+- Be willing to accept a child for his/her own sake without expecting him/her to resolve family problems or to fulfill family ambitions

 A series of interviews are conducted both in the home and in Department of Community & Human Services offices.

 Support Services Are Available